bmancini55/building-lightning/src/chapter_1.md

 ### Exploring WebSocket Broadcasting

-The next logical step is consuming the `update` event and sending the update to the client over a WebSocket.
-If you navigate back to the trusty `Server` you will find some interesting code.
+The next logical step is consuming the `update` event that we just created and sending the update to the client over a WebSocket.
+If you navigate back to the trusty `Server` you will find some interesting code at the bottom of the `run` function.

 ```typescript
 // server/src/Server